AkifCanSonmez/Suspect-Detection-w-YoloV8/README.md

 # Suspect-Detection-w-YoloV8

-## Project is still in progress, updates coming soon.
+## Project is still in progress, updates coming soon..